sequana/GNFish/README.md

 More info about filters and field tags at x and reading y.

 #### 3.- Refine applied to each query
 As each contains is own filters or field tags this will be applied exclusively.
-See ./Example/query_filters.txt for a scheme.
+See ./Example/query_filters.txt for a scheme.<br />
 Just protein example.
-For rna, genomic, exclusive or retmax argument see 1 above and them to this command line.
+For rna, genomic, exclusive or retmax argument see 1 above and them to this command line.<br />
 ```
 ./Code/get_genomes.py -hlorente@ucm.es Example/query_filters.txt --protein
 ```